 Pink Lady® Apples are in season year-round due to their worldwide production.
 They are only grown in regions with a long growing season, as they take 6 months to grow on the tree!
 Cripps Pink trees are blossoming in the southern hemisphere just as the apples are getting their ripe rosy-pink color in the northern hemisphere.

-Cripps Pink (Pink Lady brand) Apples are among the more difficult to grow at home, but also the most rewarding!
+Cripps Pink apples are among the more difficult to grow at home, but also the most rewarding!
 These trees thrive in mild, temperate areas with a long growing season.
 Cripps Pink trees can be planted in USDA Zones 6-9.

-Cripps Pink/Pink Lady Apple trees have a medium-low winter chilling requirement, at about 500-700 hours, where temperatures are just above freezing.
+Cripps Pink trees have a medium-low winter chilling requirement, at about 500-700 hours, where temperatures are just above freezing.
 While they do need this cold period in dormancy, it’s also important that they’re grown in areas with early, frost-free springs, and late, freeze-free autumns.
 The fruit has a very long maturation period in comparison to other varieties.

-Plant your Pink Lady/Cripps Pink Apple tree in a sunny spot where it can get at least 6 hours of sunlight per day.
+Plant your Pink Lady/Cripps Pink apple tree in a sunny spot where it can get at least 6 hours of sunlight per day.
 Dig a wide planting hole that is only as deep as the soil in the tree planter pot.
 Gently place the tree’s root ball in the hole and carefully backfill with the soil that came out of the hole.
-Water the tree deeply and apply an organic mulch of homemade compost on the soil around the tree (without actually touching the bark itself).
+Water the tree deeply and apply an organic mulch to the soil around the tree (without actually touching the bark itself).

 “Fruit trees have been grafted for thousands of years and records of grafted trees go back as far as ancient Rome.”